saefstroem/modrangeselection/README.md

 ### Uniqueness

-- **Invariant Maintenance**: The update operations ensure that once a token ID is generated, it is removed from the available ranges.
+- **Invariant Maintenance**: The update operations ensure that once a value is generated, it is removed from the available ranges.
-- **Range Integrity**: Ranges always represent unselected token IDs, and any selected ID is excluded from future selections.
+- **Range Integrity**: Ranges always represent unselected values, and any selected ID is excluded from future selections.
-- **Conclusion**: No token ID can be generated more than once.
+- **Conclusion**: No value can be generated more than once.

 ### Randomness and Unpredictability

-- **Random Selection**: Both the range and the token ID within the range are selected based on entropy.
+- **Random Selection**: Both the range and the value within the range are selected based on entropy.
-- **Unpredictability**: Without knowledge of the internal state (i.e., current ranges and entropy source), predicting the next token ID is infeasible.
+- **Unpredictability**: Without knowledge of the internal state (i.e., current ranges and entropy source), predicting the next value is infeasible.
 - **Deterministic Entropy**: Even with a deterministic entropy source, the internal state changes with each operation, enhancing unpredictability to external observers.

 ### Maintenance of Invariants